areebbashir/Flipkat-product-categorisation/README.md

 | F-1 Score  | 0.98  | 0.97 |

 After testing 12 different model combinations on our dataset and evaluating the predictions with metrics of log loss and F1 score wee see that XGBoost used on the count vectorizer processed data was the best performing.
 The neural net models are all giving great results when used with glove embeddings.
-The basic 3 layer neural net is the best performing nd even out performs the Bilstm ang GRU models.
+The basic 3 layer neural net is the best performing nd even out performs the BILSTM ang GRU models.